alevchuk/biostar-central/README.md

     # Initialize virtual envrionment and install the requirements.
     ./biostar.sh install

+    mkdir ~/log

-    # Initialize database, import test data, index for searching and run the server.
+    # Initialize database, import test data, index for searching
+    ./biostar.sh init-dev import-dev index-dev

+    # Run the server
-    ./biostar.sh init import index run
+    ./biostar.sh run

-Visit `http://www.lvh.me:8080` to see the site loaded with demo data.

 The `www.lvh.me` domain resolves to `127.0.0.1` your local host with a proper domain name.
 You may just as well use `http://localhost:8080` or `http://127.0.0.1`.

+If you accidentally go to HTTPS, instead of HTTP, then you'll get an error that looks like this:
+> UnicodeDecodeError: 'ascii' codec can't decode byte 0xfc in position 9: ordinal not in range(128)

+Visit `http://www.lvh.me:8080`, not HTTPS, to see the site loaded with demo data.

 Enjoy.